Ruzurgi (amifampridine) for Lambert-Eaton myasthenic syndrome

 Use in pregnancy and breastfeeding

-It was unknown if Ruzurgi could affect the developing fetus or pass to breast milk.
+It was unknown if Ruzurgi could affect a developing fetus or pass to breast milk.
 Patients planning to become pregnant or breastfeed should have talked with their healthcare team and only continue treatment during these periods if the potential benefits justified the potential risks to the fetus or infant.

 Lambert-Eaton News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.